 Broiling the eggplant after roasting and straining does two things: it gets rid of any excess moisture, and it adds even more roasted flavor.
 It takes much less time than waiting for the eggplant to fully strain, and it adds so much delicious flavor in the meantime.
 The already browned exteriors are placed face-down on the sheet pan, so that the watery insides are exposed to the broiler.
 The cut-sides become just as roasted as the outsides, and they dehydrate in the process.

-To preserve even more roasted flavor, like Ottolenghi, I opted for peeling instead of scooping the whole roasted eggplants.
+To preserve even more roasted flavor, like Ottolenghi and Tamimi, I opted for peeling instead of scooping the whole roasted eggplants.
 It seems like the kind of thing that would take forever, but I timed myself, and it took me 6 minutes.
 By peeling away the burnt skins, you leave behind the beautifully browned eggplant skin.
 Look at the photo above and just try to tell me that it wouldn't break your heart to scoop the eggplants out and miss some of that browned stuff, because it's breaking my heart just thinking about it.

 double roasted baba ganoush